leedaga/ironbci/README.md

 #### How it Works
-Just need to switch on the device and data can be received via BLE on a mobile phone or in PC
+Just need to switch on the device, and data can be received via BLE on a mobile phone or in PC
 ![alt tag](https://github.com/pieeg-club/ironbci/blob/master/Supplementary%20files/BLE/app.png "app")

 The framework can be changed and uploaded via ST-Link